ipod1g/simple-cv/README.md

 ### Initial

 -  Goal is to make a CV that is as simple as possible to focus mainly on legibility with lightweight interactibility
--  Ideally with responsive design and links to relevant contents

 ### Problems

 -  Faced difficulties when making a scroll directed progress bar for components
    -  Initially I made it with recognizing the window’s scroll and subtracted the origin points to separate + limiting and providing the height of the component
-   -  Fixed by properly using forwardRef on child components and framer-motion's useScroll
+   -  Fixed by properly using forwardRef on child components and framer-motion’s useScroll
 -  Floating elements - with height as fit-content
    -  Properly fitting the background images without hard values was confusing
       -  Fixed using parent element as position relative!